borisvanschooten/webcogs-ai-toolkit/README.md

 WebCogsCore functions for plugins:
 - core.route(route,...params) - invoke router
-- core.mount(elementID, html_code, css_code) - mount a html element on the page as a shadow DOM
+- core.mount(location, html_code, css_code) - mount a html element on the page

 WebCogsCore also comes with a simple SQL interface for handling data.